-Human studies of the method reliability and the model validity

-The next objective of our studies was to assess the reliability and validity of the application of the technology in our devices and alike techno-logies in similar devices compared with different references.
-For example, we added in the study a smart scale with the BIA of the lower part of the body.
+Human studies of the method reliability and the model validity of the application of the technology in our devices compared with a reference.
+In addition, we added in the study a smart scale with the BIA of the lower part of the body.
 Our goal was to understand how accurate our BIA device was compared with the BIA of the smart scale in the prediction of clinical references of body hydration state and a fat compartment using, respectively, a heart rate response to orthostatic challenge and an empirical fat calculating formula from skin folds in within- and between-subject analyses.